Jsparrow/org.eclipse.mdm.nucleus/README.md

 ##Known issues:
-If you run into "java.lang.ClassNotFoundException: javax.xml.parsers.ParserConfigurationException not found by org.eclipse.persistence.moxy" this is a bug described in https://bugs.eclipse.org/bugs/show_bug.cgi?id=463169.
+If you run into "java.lang.ClassNotFoundException: javax.xml.parsers.ParserConfigurationException not found by org.eclipse.persistence.moxy" this is a bug described in https://bugs.eclipse.org/bugs/show_bug.cgi?id=463169 and https://java.net/jira/browse/GLASSFISH-21440.
 This solution is to replace GLASSFISH_HOME/glassfish/modules/org.eclipse.persistence.moxy.jar with this: http://central.maven.org/maven2/org/eclipse/persistence/org.eclipse.persistence.moxy/2.6.1/org.eclipse.persistence.moxy-2.6.1.jar

+If you run into "java.lang.ClassNotFoundException: com.fasterxml.jackson.module.jaxb.JaxbAnnotationIntrospector not found by com.fasterxml.jackson.jaxrs.jackson-jaxrs-json-provider" you have to download http://central.maven.org/maven2/com/fasterxml/jackson/module/jackson-module-jaxb-annotations/2.5.1/jackson-module-jaxb-annotations-2.5.1.jar and put it under GLASSFISH_HOME/glassfish/domains/domain1/autodeploy/bundles

 ## Client preferences